aws/aws-toolkit-vscode/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve the Toolkit
+about: Create a bug report to help us improve the AWS Toolkit
 labels: bug
 ---